 Place a few tablespoons of seed in a mesh strainer and rinse well.
 Place the strainer in a bowl and cover will water and a dash of apple cider vinegar (to prevent bacteria growth).
 Let sit overnight.
 In the morning, rinse the seed well again and cover with water.
 Rinse and cover with water 3 times during the day.
 On day three, strain the seed and poor into a shallow dish with paper towel underneath to retain moisture, cover loosely with plastic wrap and let sit for another 24 hours.
 Sprouted seed will last for 7 days in the fridge.
 The seed should have no odor- if it smells like ammonia, discard immediately.

-* Be sure that hard foods like squash and carrots are either shredded or cooked so it can be easily consumed by their delicate beaks.
+* Be sure that hard foods like squash and carrots are shredded so they can be easily consumed by their delicate beaks.
 Fruit and vegetables should not remain in the cage for extended period otherwise it will rot.

 CONTAINER 4: Water